The Marine Corps is looking to get its geek on.

 "Science fiction allows us to model future possibilities and explore the practical and tactical possibilities of emerging or future technologies," Dempsey said.
 "It should also cause us to consider the ethical implications associated with adopting new ways of approaching conflict."

-Workshop participants will explore what might emerge in future forms of cyber or autonomous warfare.
+Workshop participants will explore what might emerge in future forms of the art of the possible in everything from cyber or to autonomous warfare.